Monte Carlo Quantum Computing: Separately Frustration-Free Hamiltonians/Systems

 {\thealgorithm.\arabic{enumi}}

-A variation of Algorithm \ref{MCSimuContV1} is useful when the concerned SFF-FS or SFF-EB Hamiltonian is a sum of FBM tensor monomials $\{H_k\}_{k=1}^{\mathsmaller{K}}$, all of which belong to a prescribed collection of a polynomially bounded number of template Hamiltonians.
-The variation also illustrates, by way of example but no means of limitation, Monte Carlo samplings without a fixed-node strategy.
+A variation of Algorithm \ref{MCSimuContV1} is useful when the concerned DFF or GFF and FS or EB Hamiltonian is a sum of FBM tensor monomials $\{H_k\}_{k=1}^{\mathsmaller{K}}$, all of which belong to a prescribed collection of a polynomially bounded number of template Hamiltonians.
+The variation also illustrates, by way of example but no means of limitation, Monte Carlo samplings without a fixed-node diffusion strategy.

 {\thealgorithm.\arabic{enumi}}